-Name Age Position with the Company Eric Gatoff 48 Chief Executive Officer Ronald G. DeVos 62 Vice President Finance, Chief Financial Officer and Secretary Howard M. Lorber 68 Executive Chairman of the Board Scott Harvey 55 Executive Vice President Leigh Platte 58 Vice President, Food Service Donald P. Schedler 64 Vice President Development, Architecture and Construction Randy K. Watts 61 Vice President Franchise Operations
+Age Position with the Company

+49 Chief Executive Officer

+63 Vice President Finance, Chief Financial Officer and Secretary

+69 Executive Chairman of the Board

+56 Executive Vice President

+59 Vice President, Food Service

+65 Vice President Development, Architecture and Construction

+49 63 69 56 59

-\ Not an NEO.
+^{} Not an NEO.

 Ronald G. DeVos has been our Vice President Finance and Chief Financial Officer since January 1995 and our Secretary since April 1995.
 Prior to January 1995, he was Controller of a large Wendy's franchisee, from June 1993 to December 1994.
 Mr. DeVos was Vice President Controller of Paragon Steakhouse Restaurants, Inc., a wholly-owned subsidiary of Kyotaru Company Ltd., from May 1989 to October 1992, and Controller of Paragon Restaurant Group, Inc., and its predecessors, from October 1984 to May 1989.
+Mr. DeVos is a member of the Board of the Long Island Chapter of the Institute of Management Accountants since 2018.
 Mr. DeVos was a Vice President and member of the Board of the Long Island Chapter of the Financial Executives International from 2010 through June 2017.
-Mr. DeVos was the 2011 recipient of the Milton Zipper Financial Executive of the Year and was honored as a 2013 CFO of the year by the Long Island Business News.
+Mr. DeVos was the 2011 recipient of the Milton Zipper Financial Executive of the Year and was honored as a CFO of the year by the Long Island Business News in 2013.
 Mr. DeVos holds an M.B.A. from St. John's University and a B.A. from Queens College.